 Where an employer provides internet access at the director’s/employee’s home solely for work purposes, or where it is not possible to break down the cost of the provision of the internet access between work and private use and where any private use is not significant and does not affect the cost of the internet access package, then no benefit in kind arises.

-Where a director/employee subscribes for his own internet access at home and the employer reimburses the cost to the employee, any such reimbursements are taxable as expenses payments and give rise to a P11D reportable benefit.
+Where a director/employee subscribes for his own internet access at home and the employer either reimburses the cost to the employee or pays the supplier direct, any such payments are taxable as expenses payments and give rise to a P11D reportable benefit as well as a National Insurance liability.
 However, if the employee can show that all of the internet costs related to use wholly, exclusively and necessarily in the performance of his duties, then he may be entitled to make an expense claim on his tax return.
 Where there is mixed business and private use then the full value of the reimbursement to the employee will be a reportable benefit in kind.

 Form P46(CAR) must be completed when an employer provides a director/employee with a car for the first time, when such a provision ceases or when the number of cars available changes.
 It is no longer possible for a form P46(CAR) to be completed when a car is replaced.
 Whilst this does remove the burden of completing the form in this particular circumstance, this may lead to underpaid or overpaid tax liabilities arising as the director’s/employee’s PAYE code will not be updated to reflect any change in car benefit.
 Where a form P46(CAR) is required, this must be submitted to HMRC within 28 days after the end of each Income Tax quarter.
 Failure to do so can incur penalties.
 Please contact us to discuss this if you have any queries or concerns.

 The HMRC Authorised Mileage Rates which may be paid to a director/employee for business miles travelled in their own car without a taxable benefit arising are included on the “Individual Employee Record”.
-Please note that there is a single, statutory, tax-free rate for cars and vans of 45p per mile for the first 10,000 miles and 25p per mile thereafter, irrespective of engine size.
+Please note that there is a single, statutory, tax-free rate for cars and vans of 45p per mile for the first 10,000 miles and 25p per mile thereafter, irrespective of engine size or whether the car is electric, petrol, diesel or hybrid.
 In addition, the employer may also pay up to 5p per mile tax free for each additional employee carried on the same business journey.

 Rather than pay or reimburse directors and employees exact travel and subsistence costs incurred, you may pay a set amount to cover some common business expenses like travel and meals.
 These are known as ‘scale rate payments’.